veertuinc/anka-docs/anka-build-cloud/Release Notes/_index.md

 **This release is for native macOS package users only.**
 {{< /hint >}}

+- **Bug Fix:** Inability to delete 3 more more selected Templates from the Controller UI.
 - This release splits the Combined MacOS Package into two packages.
 [Please see our upgrade guide.]({{< relref "anka-build-cloud/upgrading-to-1.40.0-on-macos.md" >}})
 - The standalone macOS Registry package has been modernized to match the controller.
 You can read more about the changes [here]({{< relref "anka-build-cloud/getting-started/setup-controller-and-registry-mac.md#registry-1" >}}).